 Do you love allllll the Christmas cocktails?
 Check out a few of my other favorite holiday-themed drinks!

 Red Christmas Single Serve Sangria – for when you just need a red sangria for yourself and your boo.

 Cranberry Boulevardier – fancy, tart, and oh-so tasty.

 Gingerbread Bourbon Punch – perfect for a party and it goes well with this sangria as a complement to be served in a punch bowl.

-Cranberry Pomegranate Champagne Mule – because your favorite ginger drink needs a holiday twist!
+Cranberry Pomegranate Champagne Mule – because your favorite ginger drink needs a holiday pomegranate twist!

 Gingerbread White Russian – it’s creamy, dreamy, and oh-so holiday.

 Big Batch Holiday Sangria – do you have a ton of people coming over?
 This recipe makes a HUGE batch of sangria and has lots of citrus, oranges and other spices.
 It’s also a red wine option, so if you want a red and white option for guests, make this one in addition to Christmas Sangria!